maxjeanfavre/Quantum-Algorithms/latin_square/README.md

 ## Project Overview

-A *Latin square* of order *N* is an *N×N* grid filled with the numbers 1 through *N* such that each number appears exactly once in each row and each column.
-This project demonstrates a concrete application of **Grover’s quantum search algorithm** to find valid Latin squares (and, more generally, *N×M* rectangular grids with the same uniqueness constraints).
+A *Latin square* of order *N* is an *N*N* grid filled with the numbers 1 through *N* such that each number appears exactly once in each row and each column.
+This project demonstrates a concrete application of **Grover’s quantum search algorithm** to find valid Latin squares (and, more generally, *N*M* rectangular grids with the same uniqueness constraints).

 The idea was first to solve a problem using Grover's algorithm for a problem where we do not give the solution explicity.
 Unlike common textbook examples (such as finding a specific $n$ where $n=6$), where the solution is explicitly defined, here the set of solutions emerges from the problem’s constraints and must be verified by the oracle.
 The inspiration came from Avery Parkinson’s “Solving Sudoku Using Quantum Computing” example, which applies Grover’s algorithm to the Sudoku problem.
-Here, we generalize that idea: instead of fixing a classic 9×9 Sudoku, our code generates a flexible **oracle gate** for any *n×m* grid.
+Here, we generalize that idea: instead of fixing a classic 9*9 Sudoku, our code generates a flexible **oracle gate** for any *n*m* grid.
 That oracle marks assignments satisfying three key constraints:
 1. **Cell validity** – each cell’s value lies in the allowed range.
 2. **Row uniqueness** – no duplicate values in any row.
 3. **Column uniqueness** – no duplicate values in any column.